 15. Make Your Important Pages More Prominent

-There are probably a handful of key pages you want your customers to visit, such as a sales page for an e-commerce platform, a contact page for a B2B company, or a blog for a heavily invested content marketers.
+There are probably a handful of key pages you want your customers to visit, such as a sales page for an e-commerce platform, a contact page for a B2B company, or a blog for a heavily invested content marketer.
 Your goal should be to make these important, informative pages as prominent as possible both in your site’s overall navigation and internally, with frequent callouts.

 16. Decrease Page Loading Times